Abhiolar/IMDB/README.md

 # Project---Module-3
-ALL NOTEBOOKS ARE BEING USED NOW (Unless "DATA VISUALIZATION")
+)
 Data:

-IMDb movie ratings by scrapping the website using BeautifulSoup and requests. https://www.imdb.com/
+- IMDb movie ratings by scrapping the website using BeautifulSoup and requests. https://www.imdb.com/
+- CSV for more movie data
+- Inflation CSV to adjust prices

 Goal: